 If you’re receiving zero or very little hot water, there could possibly be a concern with the pilot light.
-If you’re uncertain how to service the pilot light, contact the professionals at 226-773-3357.
+If you’re uncertain how to service the pilot light, contact the professionals at 226-773-3357 in Windsor.
 While some landlords can reignite the pilot light on their own, it can be unsafe if you’re unsure of the steps to take.

 If you detect a rotten egg smell, don’t make an effort to relight the pilot light.
 Contact your local gas company at once.